Server-side Forwarding (SSF) versus Web SDK data flows

 For example, the Analytics s.products string, which is used to report cart contents during checkout, can still be sent to Analytics and Audience Manager in its original format.
 At the same time, you can use the elements of this string to create more intuitive XDM cart schemas for Experience Platform use cases.

 Since most Audience Manager implementations rely on Analytics data forwarded to Audience Manager, many of your Audience Manager trait expressions are likely based on Analytics variables (c_evar#, c_prop#, and c_events).
 To avoid rebuilding trait expressions using XDM formats during migration, the Edge Network is configured by default to transform any Analytics variables found in the data.__adobe.analytics node into Audience Manager signals.
-This process is similar to the server-side forwarding workflow.
+A similar transformation process happens in the server-side forwarding workflow.

 The Edge Network can perform this transformation because a single data collection call from the page is sent to a single datastream that feeds multiple Adobe solutions.
 Therefore, most migrations from AppMeasurement to Web SDK for both Analytics and Audience Manager will primarily use the data.__adobe.analytics node.